IonelPopJara/aoc-2024/README.md

 - Day 3: I should learn regex man.
 - Day 4: I spent a lot of time making functions that overcomplicated the problem :/
 - Day 5: I had a "smart" idea but I should've done my first idea instead...
 That one worked.
 Also, bogosort lmao.
-- Day 6: Bruteforce let's gooo
+- Day 6: Bruteforce let's gooo!
+- Day 7: It was pretty ok.
+- Day 8: I forgot to count the antennas so I wasted 20 minutes.

 </details>